Journey

 (This was a cocktail inspired by Vincent van Gogh.)

-Casaroz gave enormous room for experimentation and freedom to act.
-We were always trying to do something new, something unusual, something interesting.
-Some experiments worked, some didn't — but regardless of the outcome, it was experience, and experience is invaluable, as long as you actually learn from it.
+Casaroz provided huge room for experiments and freedom of action.
+We were always trying to make something new, something unusual, interesting.
+There were successful experiments, there were less successful ones, but regardless of the outcome — it was experience, and any experience is extremely important and valuable, provided you draw conclusions from it, of course.

-I tried not to miss masterclasses, going out to fill in the gaps in my knowledge.
-While I worked there, I felt a real sense of responsibility: I didn't want to let down a guest who asked me about gin, or rum, or anything really — a good bartender should be prepared.
-I kept studying, reading more and more.
+I tried not to miss any masterclasses, I went and expanded my knowledge.
+While I worked there, I felt a responsibility: I didn't want to lose face in front of a guest who would ask me about gin or rum, or about anything at all — a good bartender must be prepared.
+I studied, and read more and more.

-(This is us at a lecture in Athens, at a bar show — that's Tolya and Dima next to me.)
+(This is us at a lecture in Greece, at Athens Bar Show — that's Dima and Tolya next to me.)

 I want to talk about service separately.
-Being good at cocktails and knowing your spirits isn't enough — the guest needs to leave feeling good.
-Their evening should be better for having come to you: that's why we stand behind the bar.
-This is where I learned to read guests better, understand what they actually want, and be more attentive and perceptive.
+It's not enough to just be good at cocktails and know the basics of spirits — a guest should leave you with a pleasant feeling inside, their evening should become better: that is what we stand behind the bar for.
+Here I learnt to understand guests better, to understand what they want, to be more attentive and responsive.

-Over my time at Casaroz, I built up a number of regulars who come specifically for me, to drink specifically my cocktails — and that means a lot.
+During my time working at Casaroz, I gained quite a few guests who come specifically to me, to drink my cocktails and the vermouth I made myself, — that is worth a lot.

-Over my time there I met a huge number of people — all kinds of interesting characters came through those doors.
-One evening, a high-profile guest was celebrating his birthday, and the President of Moldova, Maia Sandu, stopped by — I was surprised, to say the least :) At Casaroz I also met Ksenia, my wife: she was a guest, and I would make her various riffs on classics, sometimes naming cocktails after her.
-And while I was still working there, we managed to get married.
-Another point in favour of paying attention to your guests — you never know how things might turn out :)
+Also, during my time there I met a lot of people — interesting and such diverse people always came to the bar.
+One evening, a high-ranking official was celebrating their birthday with us, and the President of Moldova, Maia Sandu, came to visit — I was surprised then. :) At Casaroz I met Xenia, my wife: she was my guest, I made her various twists on the classics, and even named some cocktails after her.
+And while I was still working at the bar, we managed to get married.
+This is another point towards the fact that you need to be attentive to your guests — who knows how it will all end. :)

 (My staff shirt, with my favourite cocktail on it.)

-Ksenia and I started thinking about opening our own place — this was still while I was working at Casaroz.
+Nia and I started thinking about opening our own venue — this was still during my time working at Casaroz.

-We were developing the concept, working out the idea, putting together a business plan, spending a long time searching for a space and looking for an investor.
-Then the moment came: we found a space and decided to commit to the project properly.
-I told the guys I was planning to open my own place, worked through January, and left.
+We were thinking through the venue's concept, its idea, making a business plan, looking for a venue for a long time, searching for an investor.
+And then the moment came: we found a space and decided to work on our project more thoroughly.
+I informed the guys that I was planning to open my own bar, worked through January, and left.

 (December — February)